|Courses in ACCT | BINS | BSAD | ECON | FINC | IBUS | MGMT | MKTG|

 MKTG 7311 Marketing for Profit and Growth

-Prerequisite: ECON 7313 and ACCT 7304.
-MBA Core Course or MS-BIS Elective.
+Prerequisite: ACCT 7100, ECON 7100, FINC 7100.
+MBA core course or M.S.-BIS elective.
 Proper evaluation of the actors and environmental forces within markets to formulate and execute effective local and global marketing strategies including business models, segmentation, target marketing, positioning, differentiation, branding, the marketing mix or 4 p’s (price, product, place, promotion), integrated marketing communications, product management, and new product development.
 Course also includes the use of marketing metrics, development of marketing plans, and anticipating the effect of the business cycle on marketing efforts.

 MKTG 7312 Markets Analysis